adamstephensen/my-bot-bot/MyBotBot.BotAssets/FAQs/BotFAQs.md

 ## Where can I get sample applications ?
 There are heaps of awesome samples here https://github.com/Microsoft/BotBuilder-Samples

+Also, the code for @adamstephensen's bot about bots is here https://github.com/adamstephensen/my-bot-bot It demonstrates some functionality not in the official bot samples, including how to build a bot on Azure Functions.

 ## What templates are available for building bots.
 There are 5 templates out of the box.
 1. Basic bot